Postpartum exercise is recognised as beneficial for new mums.

 Assuming you’ve been given approval to run by your Obstetrician or Midwife these tips can help you return to running and reduce your risk of injury.

-Return to running only when your pelvic floor tissues have completely healed and you are confident that your pelvic floor exercises have restored sufficient pelvic floor strength and support for high impact exercises.
+It’s vital that you return to running when your pelvic floor tissues have completely healed and you’re confident that your pelvic floor exercises have restored sufficient pelvic floor strength and support for high impact exercises.

 1. Start Out Gradually